lorenzodejong/zod-path-proxy/README.md

 # zod-path-proxy

-This library provides helpers for determining Zod paths in error messages.
-This is commonly required when doing more complex [`superRefine`](https://zod.dev/?id=superrefine) operations.
+This library provides helpers for automatically resolving Zod paths based on the accessed object property.
+This is commonly required when doing complex [`superRefine`](https://zod.dev/?id=superrefine) operations through (deeply) nested objects.
 This library leans on using [Proxy objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for determining the accessed properties and resolving it to a Zod path.

 ## Installation